Codecademy/docs/content/numpy/concepts/math-methods/terms/trunc/trunc.md

   - 'paths/data-science-foundations'
 ---

-**`numpy.trunc()`** truncates the decimal part of each element in a NumPy array, returning the integer part of the number as a float.
-It is often used when you need to ignore the fractional part without rounding.
+In NumPy, the **`.trunc()`** function truncates the decimal part of each element in an array, returning the integer part as a float.
+It is used to discard the fractional part without rounding the number.

 ## Syntax